 A merchant account is required in order to accept receipts from credit and debit card transactions.
-All merchant accounts are created through the University's merchant services provider contract with Bank of America.
+All merchant accounts are created through the University's merchant services provider contract with Fiserv.
 To establish a merchant account, or make changes to an existing merchant account, complete the Merchant Services Account Request/Maintenance form.

 Credit Card Training

 Only authorized and properly trained individuals can process credit card transactions and access systems or reports containing credit or debit card data.
 Employees who have access to cardholder data or who are involved in credit card processing must complete credit card security training upon hire and annually.